SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

     }

     @Tab("Expanded") {
-        ``CastPlayerView`` displays a full player interface with connection status, artwork, and playback controls.
-You can display the expanded-player when the mini-player is tapped like this:
+        ``CastPlayerView`` presents a full player interface with connection status, artwork, and playback controls.
+Display the expanded player when the mini player is tapped, as follows:

         ```swift
         struct ContentView: View {